LEADERSHIP FOR A

 Adapting to change has required us to change.
 Today, we are applying what we have learned yesterday.
 We have developed holistic problem-solving that allows us to highlight the magnitude of improved productivity, stronger environmental compliance, greater safety outcomes, and digitalization—opportunities for a better world.

 The world is changing—and so is the role of advisory

 Today’s world is riddled with highly complex and intricate systems that are changing rapidly.

 By 2050, 7 billion people will live in cities so how will we balance living standards with transportation, food, water, and sanitation.

-On the path to digitization—How the mining industry is adapting to change
+On the path to digitalization—How the mining industry is adapting to change

 by Jeanne Els

-Mining needs new and diverse skills to take advantage of digitization and contribute positively to this changing world.
+Mining needs new and diverse skills to take advantage of digitalization and contribute positively to this changing world.